square/Aardvark/README.md

 You can change how many ARKLogs are included in bug reports by changing the value of `maximumLogCount` on your `defaultController` of `ARKLogController`.

-You can customize both how bug reports are triggered and how they are filed by passing your own `ARKBugReporter` object to `[Aardvark addBugReporter:withTriggeringGestureRecognizerOfClass:]`.
+You can customize both how bug reports are triggered and how they are filed by passing your own `ARKBugReporter` object and the desired subclass class of `UIGestureRecognizer` to `[Aardvark addBugReporter:withTriggeringGestureRecognizerOfClass:]`.
+You can further customize how bug reports will be triggerd by modifying the returned gesture recognizer.

 You can easily log to third party services by adding `ARKLogHandler`s to a ARKLogController.
 SampleCrashlyticsLogHandler is an example of a ARKLogHandler that logs events to Crashlytics.